jmahmood/Flickr-Cli/README.md

     ./flickr_up.py -d /path/to/lolcats/ -t lol -t cats -p Cats

 The first time you run it, it will prompt you to log into your Flickr account through a browser window.
 Once you are logged in, you need to approve uploads by the app to your Flickr account.
+Finally, you will be asked to input a code that they provide you with; you can copy/paste this into your command-line.
+You should be good to go after that.

 TODO